Joostudio/joostudio.github.io/README.md

 *This portfolio was built from scratch as a bold experiment (thanks to GitHub being free).*
 *I truly appreciate all the unexpected attention.*

-*I'll continue to update this site as needed — especially for the StyleWise: Pick project, which is evolving toward a functional prototype.
+*I'll continue to update this site as needed*
-Thanks again for your interest!*

 ---